 Before you dispose of that mosquito, you may want to confirm that you were, in fact, bit by a tiger mosquito.
 These mosquitoes have bright white or silver stripes, hence the nickname tiger mosquito.
 They spend most of their time flying close to the ground making the ankles, knees, and lower legs their favorite targets.
 Unlike more common mosquitoes, tiger mosquitoes rarely bite at night.
 Instead, they prefer the daytime, especially the early morning and later afternoon.
 Because of their life cycle, which relies on rising waters for their eggs to hatch, adult tiger mosquitoes are most likely to be seen from May through October.

-While there's a good chance a tiger mosquito bite won't make you sick, you will likely experience some itchiness for a few days after being bit.
+While there's a good chance tiger mosquito bite won't make you sick, you'll likely experience some itchiness for a few days after being bit.
 This itchiness is perfectly normal.
-You may want to avoid scratching, however, because scratching may cause your bite to become infected.
+You may want to avoid scratching, however, because scratching could cause your bite to become infected.
 To ease the itching sensation:

 - Use a cool or warm compress to the affected area for short periods at a time.

 These steps may reduce the irritation from the mosquito bite so that it can heal without further irritation or infection.

 Here’s to no more mosquito bites,

 Can’t find information on the site about your health concern or issue?